 The following is an excerpt from A Time to Gather: Archives and the Control of Jewish Culture by Jason Lustig, lecturer in the Schusterman Center for Jewish Studies at The University of Texas at Austin.
-The book is forthcoming from Oxford University Press in December 2021.
+The book was published by Oxford University Press in December 2021.

-A Time to Gather argues that historical records took on potent value in modern Jewish life as both sources of history and anchors of memory because archives presented one way of transmitting Jewish history from one generation to another as well as making claims of access to an “authentic” Jewish culture.
-Indeed, both before the Holocaust and especially in its aftermath, Jewish leaders around the world felt a shared imperative to muster the forces and resources of Jewish life.
-It was a “time to gather,” a feverish era of collecting-and conflict-in which archive-making was both a response to the ruptures of modernity, and a mechanism for communities to express their cultural hegemony.
+A Time to Gather argues that historical records took on potent value in modern Jewish life because archives presented one way of transmitting Jewish history from one generation to another.
+They were also a way of making claims of access to an “authentic” Jewish culture.
+Both before the Holocaust and especially in its aftermath, Jewish leaders around the world felt a shared imperative to muster the forces and resources of Jewish life.
+It was a “time to gather,” a feverish era of collecting—and conflict—when archive-making was both a response to the ruptures of modernity and a mechanism for communities to express their cultural hegemony.

 The Nazi Party’s rise to power and the concomitant exclusion of Jews from public life led to a somewhat surprising strengthening of Jewish institutions, the Gesamtarchiv included.
 The archive serves as just one example of a trend that stretched from orchestras and operas to schools and synagogues, when German Jews simultaneously turned inward and toward the past: A marked increase in the number of historical articles in Jewish publications, which focused on figures like the twelfth-century philosopher Maimonides and Moses Mendelssohn, the godfather of the so-called German Jewish symbiosis, reflected history’s role as a mechanism for coping with the present, a reminder of good times gone by.
 In part, the Gesamtarchiv’s renaissance resulted from a June 1935 decree that restricted Jewish use of state archives.
 However, the archive’s higher profile was not limited to scholars, as the requirements of the Nazi racialist regime increased the Berlin archive’s prominence to unknown levels.
 As both Jews and non-Jews sought to document their racial status, public use of the archive grew geometrically.
 The archive received 1,812 inquiries in 1932, 3,107 in 1933, and 6,553 in 1934.
 By 1937 and 1938, between fifty and one hundred people came every day.